Adorable Chocolate mice made using Almond Flour are healthy, no bake, vegan and gluten free and no bake - Perfect Halloween snack idea for kids!

 - 12 white sesame seeds

-- 6 (or more if required) pretzel twists (use gluten free for gluten-free option)
+- 6 (or more if required) pretzel twists

 Instructions

-Make mice body,
+Make mice body

 - Add almond butter, maple syrup and chocolate chips into a medium microwave safe bowl.
 Melt for about 45 seconds or very hot.
 Remove from microwave and stir well, until it becomes a smooth mixture.